Tell Congress to stop ongoing clinical labor and EM cuts to office-based specialists in end-of-year Medicare legislation!

-If not addressed, these painful cuts will force the closure of specialists providing services to cancer patients, dialysis patients, limb salvage patients, women seeking fibroid embolization and many others.
-Each of these conditions disproportionately impact minority patients and the closure of these office-based specialty centers will exacerbate health equity, accelerate health system consolidation, reduce Medicare beneficiary access, increase Medicare program costs and beneficiary copays, and hasten the insolvency of the Medicare Part A Trust Fund.
+If not addressed, these painful cuts will force the closure of specialists providing services to cancer patients, dialysis patients, limb salvage patients, women seeking fibroid embolization, seniors seeking physical therapy, and many others.
+Many of these conditions disproportionately impact minority patients and the closure of these office-based specialty centers will exacerbate health equity, accelerate health system consolidation, reduce Medicare beneficiary access, increase Medicare program costs and beneficiary copays, and hasten the insolvency of the Medicare Part A Trust Fund.

 Congress must take action now to stop further cuts to office-based specialists.

 Watch our video:

 STOP The Ongoing Clinical Labor and EM Cuts